 We use our outdoor areas daily.
 Children have a range of equipment to help develop their gross motor skills.
 Children have access to climbing equipment, a range of bikes, scooters and balance bikes.

-Our fundamental movement skill this half term is to develop the skill of using an under arm throw.
+Our fundamental movement skill this half term is catching.

 Fine Motor